Appeal to fear: Logic

 The argument is invalid.
 The appeal to emotion is used in exploiting existing fears to create support for the speaker's proposal, namely P. Also, often the false dilemma fallacy is involved, suggesting Q is the proposed idea's sole alternative.

 Fear, uncertainty and doubt

 Fear, uncertainty and doubt (FUD) is the appeal to fear in sales or marketing; in which a company disseminates negative (and vague) information on a competitor's product.
 The term originated to describe misinformation tactics in the computer hardware industry and has since been used more broadly.
 FUD is "implicit coercion" by "any kind of disinformation used as a competitive weapon."
 FUD creates a situation in which buyers are encouraged to purchase by brand, regardless of the relative technical merits.
 Opponents of certain large computer corporations state that the spreading of fear, uncertainty, and doubt is an unethical marketing technique that these corporations consciously employ.

+Fear Appeal in Politics

+Fear appeal is a subject studied within political science.
+Fear surveys indicate that, in specific contexts, messages from pro-authoritarian actors in the media are perceived with fear.
+Consequently, systems of oppression rely on the cultivation of fear appeals.
+For instance, the specific case of Belarus illustrates how communication strategies, the institutional framework, and repressive means are closely related and intertwined.
+At the same time, survey results show that respondents are indeed affected by these fear appeals.